ethanbass/chromConverter/README.md

 Contributions of source code, ideas, or documentation are always welcome.
 Please get in touch (preferable by opening a GitHub [issue](https://github.com/ethanbass/chromatographR/issues)) to discuss any suggestions or to file a bug report.
 Some good reasons to file an issue:

-- You've found an actual bug.
+- You think you've found a bug.
 - You're getting a cryptic error message that you don't understand.
 - You have a file format you'd like to read that isn't currently supported by chromConverter.
 (Please make sure to attach example files or a link to the files).
 - There's another new feature you'd like to see implemented.